-If your flat is located on the basement level, you have an alternative exit door (right hand picture below), which will lead you to an enclosed external courtyard.
-From here you should exit via the timber door and move to a place of safety away from the building.
+If your flat is located on the basement level, you have an alternative rear exit door (see picture below).
+From here you should exit and move to a place of safety away from the building.

 Section 3 - Your Block and Your Home